jennijuju/docs/aion-virtual-machine/maven/create-a-project.md

 ...
 ```

-You can also call the initialize with the following command:
+You can also call the initialize with the following command(for any archetype other than 0.17):

 ```bash
 mvn aion4j:init